 Somehow the Xbox Series X still doesn't offer a rechargeable controller, as the included gamepad still runs on AA batteries.
-So if you buy just one Xbox Series X accessory, make it this one.
+So if you buy just one of the best Xbox Series X accessories on this list, make it this one.

 Save yourself some time and money with a rechargeable battery pack.
 These devices last for years, and keep controllers going for about 30 hours on a single charge.
 Thanks to an included USB-C cable, you can also play while you recharge.